accelazh/accelazh.github.io/_posts/2023-01-15-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * __Objects in list__.
 Examples are linked-list implemented LRU, or Linux Kernel [memory page swap](https://github.com/torvalds/linux/blob/master/mm/workingset.c).
 Temperature is tracked by object position in list.
 Objects are prompted to head when accessed, pushed to tail when cold, and evicted beyond tail.

   * __Last accessed and expire__.
 Usually seen when App is operating cache aside.
-Simply, the last accessed item from DB is also put into cache.
+Simply, the last accessed item from DB is put into cache.
 The oldest item is evicted if the cache is full.
 Cache items also expire by a timeout.

   * __Offline classification__.
 Examples are Hekaton Siberia, [Google G-SWAP](https://research.google/pubs/pub48551/).
 When temperature tracking metadata is too large, the system can dump traffic records (may be sampled) to disk, and employs an offline periodical classification job or __Machine Learning__ to categorize hot/cold data.